Kim Ljung

 Kim Ljung (born 17 October 1971) is a musician from Tønsberg, Norway.
-He is best known as the bassist in Norwegian alternative rock band Seigmen and industrial band Zeromancer.
-He also appeared as guest vocalist on SubGud's Time Machine.
+He is best known as the bassist in Norwegian rock bands Seigmen and Zeromancer.

 Early career

 Kim Ljung started his musical career as bass player and songsmith in the band Klisne Seigmenn in 1989.
 In addition to Kim, the band consisted of his kindergarten buddy Marius Roth Christensen on guitar, singer Alex Møklebust, drummer Noralf Ronthi and guitarist Sverre Økshoff.

 In the beginning, the band viewed it more as fun than as a serious outlet for their musical and artistic inspirations, playing a punkish style of rock but that changed rapidly.

 Seigmen

-In 1992, the band changed its name to Seigmen and released its first official album – the dark and unpolished Pluto – which took both the musical underground and many journalists by storm.
-On it they combined dark progressive rock elements with punk rock, grunge, heavy metal and perhaps a little Gothic rock.
+In 1992, the band changed its name to Seigmen and released its first official recording, the extended play Pluto, which featured a dark sound that combined elements of progressive rock, punk rock, grunge, heavy metal and gothic rock.
 During the summer and fall, the CD was reissued in several editions to satisfy the growing number of fans.
-Combined with a powerful and memorable stage act, the band soon turned into a household name in the underground music scene.
+Combined with their stage act, the band soon turned into a household name in the underground music scene.

-In the mid-1990s, with albums such as Ameneon (1993) and Total (1994), the band cemented its position as one of the most important and innovative in Norwegian music history and the number of fans swelled well beyond underground status.
+In the mid-1990s, with albums such as Ameneon (1993) and Total (1994), the number of fans swelled well beyond underground status.

 The apex of commercial success was reached with the album Metropolis in 1995.
 It made its debut, in week 44, at the number 1 spot on the VG Album Charts.
 Within a few days it sold to Gold (25,000 copies) and didn't stop until it had passed 50,000.
-This is a good figure for any artist in a small country like Norway.

 The second half of the decade saw the band move in a more electronic direction with Radiowaves, their last proper studio album, in 1997.

 In 1999, by the time their greatest hits album, Monument 1989–1999, was released, Sverre had decided to leave the band to focus on his family.
 An old agreement among the members was that if one of them left, they should disband Seigmen.
 And that is what happened after their final concert at Rockefeller concert hall in Oslo on March 6, 1999.

 Seigmen played live at the 2012 Slottsfjell festival in Tønsberg, which was a celebrating its 10th anniversary.
 In 2015 Seigmen released a new album "Enola".